Skip to Main Content

 Creative Producer Services

-Producing across Peru's extraordinary landscapes, from Lima's coastal metropolis to Cusco's Andean highlands and the Amazon basin.
+We produce across Peru's stunning landscapes, from Lima's coastal city to Cusco's Andean highlands and the Amazon basin.

-A creative producer oversees the artistic and narrative direction of a project while managing the practical realities of production.
-Peru offers one of South America's most visually diverse production environments — from the Pacific coastline and colonial Lima to the Andes mountains, Machu Picchu, and the Amazon rainforest.
-Creative producers here navigate a developing but increasingly professional production ecosystem supported by PromPerú's Film Commission, with local crews experienced in managing the country's extreme geographic and altitude variations.
+A creative producer guides the artistic and narrative direction of a project while handling the practical side of production.
+Peru offers one of South America's most varied filming environments.
+The range runs from the Pacific coast and colonial Lima to the Andes mountains, Machu Picchu, and the Amazon rainforest.
+Producers here work within a young but fast-growing production scene backed by PromPerú's Film Commission, and local crews handle the country's extreme terrain and altitude with ease.

-We connect you with creative producers experienced in the Peruvian market who understand the PromPerú Film Commission, regional incentives (which vary by location), and co-production access through Ibermedia membership and Latin American co-production treaty frameworks.
-Our producers help international clients navigate local permitting — including sensitive heritage sites like Machu Picchu — while keeping the creative vision on track.
+We connect you with creative producers who know the Peruvian market inside out.
+They understand the PromPerú Film Commission, regional incentives that vary by location, and co-production access through Ibermedia membership and Latin American treaty frameworks.
+Our team helps global clients handle local permitting, including sensitive heritage sites like Machu Picchu, while keeping the creative vision on track.

 ACT 01